ericbenwa/fitsor-app/README.md

 Fitness-Quantified
 ==================

-Passively track exercises using sensors attached to fitness equipment.
+Passively track exercise using sensors attached to fitness equipment.